|

 Luceni / Lucani / Lugadii

-Ui Lugdech Eile - A Heberian Eoghanacht Sept directly descended from 89.Lewy - Lughaidh, one of the 3 sons of 89.Luigthech, one of the 3 or 4 sons of 87.Ailill "Fland Bec."
-88.Luigthech was also the father of 89.Conall "Corc" the Chaisil 1st King of Cashel - Munster on the Rock of Cashel in Co.
-Tipperary in the north - east of the Munster Province the direct ancestor of all the Chaisil Septs and 89.Cathbad the direct ancestor of the Chathbad Chuille Sept.
-89.Conall "Corc" is the ancestor of the Eoghanacht Loch Lein Sept, the Eoghanacht Maige Gerginn i nAlbain Sept, the Lemnaig i nAlbain Sept, the Ui Maic Iair Sept, the Ui Maic Brocc Sept, the Eoghanacht Raithlind Sept, the Ui Echach Muman Sept, the Eoghanacht Airthir Chliach Sept and the Eoghanacht Glendamnach Sept.
-Ui Luigheach Sept - had their territory at Borrisoleigh in Co.
-Tipperary in the north - east of the Munster Province, Luigni - The Luigni and Gailenga were originally 2 Tuatha De Danann Tuaths - Family regions who were closely linked in Sreng's Fifth aka Connacht Province, as they were in the Midlands - Northern Leinster in the south of the Ox Mountains where they formed the last block between the Heremonian Dal Cuinn "Northern" Ui Fiachrach Muaide Sept, and the Heremonian Dal Cuinn Ui Briuin Septs who acted as a Dal Cuinn over kingdom dominating the smaller Tuaths.
+/ Luigne / Leyney.
+The Luigni and Gailenga were originally 2 Tuatha De Danann Tuaths / Family regions who were closely linked in Sreng's Fifth / Connacht Province, as they were in the Midlands / Mide / Meath / Northern Leinster in the south of the Ox Mountains where they formed the last block between, the Heremonian Ui Cobhthaigh Dal Cuinn northern Ui Fiachrach Muaide Sept, and their kinsmen the Heremonian Ui Cobhthaigh Dal Cuinn Ui Briuin Septs who acted as a Dal Cuinn over kingdom on the smaller Tuaths.
 These were fertile regions around the Moy Estuary, in parts of Co.
-Sligo, south between Galway Bay and the River Shannon and also in the east of Co.
+Sligo, to the south between Galway Bay and the River Shannon and also in the east of Co.
 Roscommon.
 They shared this region with the Fir Bolg Gregraige Sept.
-Their aristocratic warrior Kings came to be from the Heberian Cianachta Septs descended from 85.Cian one of the sons of 84.Ailill "Oluimm" the 1st King of Munster.
-728 AD - Tailech was their King, who was a son of Cenn "Faelad,"
+Their eventual aristocratic warrior Kings came to be from the Heberian Cianachta Septs descended from 85.Cian / Keen one of the sons of 84.Ailill Oluimm the 1st King of Munster.
+In 728 AD Tailech was their King, who was a son of Kennelly / Cenn Faelad.

-- 3 Septs who had their territory at
+- Chonnacht.
+3 Septs who had their territory at

 Ath Rois